 - 4.1 NYP has recently been subject of the Police Effectiveness, Efficiency and Legitimacy (PEEL) inspection.
-The fieldwork for this inspection was concluded on the 20th October 2023 and it is anticipated that the report will be published in March 2024. - 4.2 The list below summarises the position on the areas of coverage for the remainder of this year and for the next 2 years: - Rolling programmes of policing inspections including: - o PEEL - Child protection inspections (single agency and joint) - Custody suite inspections - Criminal justice joint inspections and inspection programmes. - HMICFRS will complete the following thematic inspections started in 2021/22: - serious and organised crime. - HMICFRS plan to inspect the following further areas over the next three years: - police work with women and girls through focusing on offenders, continuing the work already under way;
+The fieldwork for this inspection was concluded on the 20^{th of} October 2023 and the report was published in March 2024. - 4.2 The list below summarises the position on the areas of coverage for the remainder of this year and for the next 2 years: - Rolling programmes of policing inspections including: - o PEEL - Child protection inspections (single agency and joint) - Custody suite inspections - Criminal justice joint inspections and inspection programmes. - HMICFRS will complete the following thematic inspections started in 2021/22: - o serious and organised crime. - Vetting, CCU and PSD

-- armed policing; - police response to the Government's Beating crime plan; - repeat offenders; - o the prevention and investigation of homicide; - the extent to which recent high-profile cases, as well as long-term concerns about race and diversity, are evidence of problems of police leadership and culture; - recruitment and retention, including achieving and sustaining a more diverse and effective workforce and the effect of the increase in officer numbers on efficiency and effectiveness; - how forces manage increasing demand and the changing nature of demand, such as supporting people with mental ill-health; - investigations, including examining the main causes of the long-term decline in successful prosecutions and what can be done to improve this; - whether forces are using science and technology to maximise their effectiveness and efficiency; - child protection and how good ways of working can be achieved in a system where the police are one of many organisations responsible for keeping children safe; - domestic abuse and identifying the best working methods for achieving the best experience and results for victims; - forces' understanding of their local drugs market, including supply, consumption and levels of dependency; - \circ $\,$ forces' management of the risk associated with legal firearms possession; and - \circ with Homeland Security, the areas of counter terrorism needing to be inspected.
+- HMICFRS plan to inspect the following further areas over the next three years: - o police work with women and girls through focusing on offenders, continuing the work already under way; - o armed policing; - o police response to the Government's Beating crime plan; - repeat offenders; - the extent to which recent high-profile cases, as well as long-term concerns about race and diversity, are evidence of problems of police leadership and culture; - recruitment and retention, including achieving and sustaining a more diverse and effective workforce and the effect of the increase in officer numbers on efficiency and effectiveness; - how forces manage increasing demand and the changing nature of demand, such as supporting people with mental ill-health; - o investigations, including examining the main causes of the long-term decline in successful prosecutions and what can be done to improve this; - whether forces are using science and technology to maximise their effectiveness and efficiency; - child protection and how good ways of working can be achieved in a system where the police are one of many organisations responsible for keeping children safe; - domestic abuse and identifying the best working methods for achieving the best experience and results for victims; - forces' understanding of their local drugs market, including supply, consumption and levels of dependency; - forces' management of the risk associated with legal firearms possession; and - with Homeland Security, the areas of counter terrorism needing to be inspected.